smorad/graph-conv-memory-paper/README.md

 Graph convolutional memory (GCM) is graph-structured memory that may be applied to reinforcement learning to solve POMDPs, replacing LSTMs or attention mechanisms.

 ## Quickstart
-If you are interested in apply GCM for your problem, you must `torch` and `torch_geometric` as dependencies.
+If you are interested in apply GCM for your problem, you must install dependencies `torch` and `torch_geometric`.
 If you are using `ray rllib` to train, use the `RayObsGraph` model as so:

 ```
+import torch
+import torch_geometric

 from ray import tune
+from ray.rllib.examples.env.stateless_cartpole import StatelessCartPole

 from models.ray_graph import RayObsGraph
 from models.edge_selectors.temporal import TemporalBackedge